 Circumstances where the Department may consider an exemption under this provision include unforeseen delays to building works or unforeseen delays in equipment deliveries.

 Practices may apply for an exemption by filling out the application form below.

-Practices will be notified by the Department of Health after receiving a valid application for an exemption.
-The Department will make a decision within 28 days and during this period, the practice may continue to claim MBS items.
+The Department of Health will notify practices of its receipt of a valid application for an exemption.
+The Department will then make a decision within 28 days and during this period the practice may continue to claim MBS items.